-^{} In the case that there are significant mitigants that alleviate the subordination effect, the senior unsecured debt rating could be rated at the same level as the ICR.
+^{} In the case that there are mitigants that significantly alleviate the subordination effect, the senior unsecured debt rating could be rated at the same level as the ICR.

 The details of each step are explained as follows:

 Step 1: Determine the issuer's financial risk profile (FRP) or the group's FRP.